 Only the higher or enhanced rate of the mobility allowance is used and you must have at least 12 months’ award length remaining.
 Attendance Allowance cannot be used to lease a car through Motability.

-You can use the eligibility checker here http://www.motability.co.uk/about-the-scheme/who-can-join-2 to see if you qualify.
+Use the Motability eligibility checker to see if you qualify.

 If your allowance comes to an end for any reason, Motability will reclaim your car within 21 days.
-The Thalidomide Trust can support and advise you in this situation – just call 01480 226769.
+The Thalidomide Trust can support and advise you in this situation – just call 01480 474074 or email us.

 • Since April 2017, Motability has been offering an enhanced the transitional support package for Scheme customers moving from DLA to PIP

 • If you joined the Scheme before 2013 and return the car within eight weeks*, £2,000 will be available.
 Alternatively, you can choose to keep the vehicle for 26 weeks*, however in this case you will receive a reduced payment of £500

 • If you joined the Scheme during 2013 and return the car within eight weeks* a transitional support payment of £1,000 will be available.
 Alternatively, you can choose to keep the vehicle for 26 weeks* and receive a reduced payment of £250.